sujims22/Network-anamoly-detection/README.md

-# Network-anamoly-detection
+# Network Anomaly Detection

-This project focuses on network anomaly detection, specifically the development of a network intrusion detector.
-The dataset used for this project is the KDD Cup 1999 dataset, which can be found at (https://archive.ics.uci.edu/ml/datasets/kdd+cup+1999+data).
+A machine learning project aimed at developing a network intrusion detection system using the KDD Cup 1999 dataset.

-In order to build an effective network intrusion detector, I implemented eight different models, each with its own unique approach.
-These models include:

-KNN Model
-Linear SVM Model
-Quadratic SVM Model
+## Dataset
+The dataset is publicly available at [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/kdd+cup+1999+data).

+## Models Implemented
+- K-Nearest Neighbors (KNN)
+- Support Vector Machine (SVM) - Linear and Quadratic
-Linear Discriminant Analysis Classifier Model Quadratic Discriminant Analysis Classifier
+- Linear Discriminant Analysis (LDA)
+- Quadratic Discriminant Analysis (QDA)
-Naive Bayes Model
+- Naive Bayes
-Decision Tree Classifier Model
+- Decision Tree
-Logistic Regression
+- Logistic Regression

-By utilizing these various models, I aimed to improve the accuracy and effectiveness of the network intrusion detection system.
-Each model offers its own strengths and capabilities in identifying and classifying network anomalies.
-The ultimate goal of this project was to develop a robust and reliable system that can detect and mitigate network intrusions effectively.
+Each model contributes to a comprehensive system designed to accurately identify network anomalies.

+## Objective
+To create a high-accuracy system for detecting and addressing network intrusions.

+## Usage
+Instructions on how to use the models with the dataset are provided within the repository.